Post-clipping tips to bring back color and shine

 - It’s up to you to mimic your horse’s oils and allow them to return naturally.
 Some folks like to do a deep conditioning treatment here also, just after clipping and before rinsing.

 - You can use mayonnaise (ugh), horse conditioners, or grooming oil to help restore condition and shine.

 These are all good options.
-Use what you know works for your horse, but know that if you need to shampoo your treatment off, it may not be worth the hassle as you are likely to remove most of the good stuff you just put on.
+Use what you know works for your horse, but if you need to shampoo your treatment off, it may not be worth the hassle as you are likely to remove most of the good stuff you just put on.
 Most good grooming oils are designed to be applied sparingly, in which case you likely do not need to remove it the next day.

-Spritz on a grooming oil, cover with a sheet, rinse off the next day (if you like!)
+Spritz on a grooming oil, cover with a sheet, and rinse off the next day (if you like!)

-- You basically coat your horse in the stuff, leave it on for an hour or so, and rinse off.
+- You coat your horse in the stuff, leave it on for an hour or so, and rinse off.
 The problem with this is that you will likely need to shampoo it off, which can strip the natural oils even more.